Brandon Kozun: Junior

 Kozun began his junior career with the Calgary Royals of the Alberta Junior Hockey League (AJHL) in 2006–07.
 He also appeared in 11 games with the Calgary Hitmen, scoring one goal.
 Kozun moved up to the Western Hockey League (WHL) full-time in 2007–08 as he recorded 19 goals and 53 points in 67 games for the Hitmen.
 He improved to 108 points in 2008–09, second in the League behind Casey Pierro-Zabotel's 115, and was named a First-Team All-Star by the WHL.
 His season also earned the attention of scouts.

-The diminutive forward relies on his speed and skating ability and was praised by Hitmen Head Coach Mike Williamson for his competitive nature and willing to play any role the team asks of him.
+The diminutive forward relies on his speed and skating ability and was praised by Hitmen Head Coach Mike Williamson for his competitive nature and willingness to play any role the team asks of him.
 Williamson added that his sense of anticipation allows Kozun to see plays on the ice develop before they happen, stating it to be a trait found in elite athletes.
 His small size, standing 5 ft 9 in, initially led WHL teams to overlook him, as well as NHL scouts who argued he was too small for the NHL.
 He was left unranked by NHL Central Scouting in his first year of draft eligibility in 2008, and went undrafted that year.
 Following his 108-point season with the Hitmen, the Los Angeles Kings selected Kozun with their sixth-round pick, 179th overall, at the 2009 NHL Entry Draft.
 Kozun led the WHL in scoring in 2009–10, scoring 13 points in his final five games to finish with 107 points to win the Bob Clarke Trophy.